callmecavs/text-split/README.md

 // a target node is required
 const target = document.querySelector('.heading')

-// all options have defaults (shown here) const options = {
+// all options have defaults (shown below) const options = {
   a11y = true,
   delimeter = 'letter',